 Inspired by the organising logic of some of our favourite mid-century suburban houses, Lou’s House gathers all rooms under a single raking roof form.
 Two levels of bedrooms are stacked at one end, the entry foyer and stairwell occupies a double height space in the middle of the plan, with living areas at the low side, stepping down to the garden.

-Visualisations: Second Studio
+VISUALISATION: Second Studio

 Next